miklevin/MikeLev.in/_posts/2025-09-05-teach-ai-niche-framework-privacy-mode.md

 And we're working up to that.
-It helps solve my immediate problem with the glut of files in Pipulate and it also helps massage this public website into the eventual book — organically, repeatedly and... as the Vulcans say, in infinite diversity in infinite combinations, haha!
+It helps solve my immediate problem with the glut of files in Pipulate and it also helps massage this public website into the eventual book — organically, repeatedly and... as the Vulcans say, in infinite diversity in infinite combinations, ahaha!

 There will be various extracted and derived versions for different purposes and audiences.
 Some will be illustrated and light while some will be text-only and